craigmdennis/recipes/chocolate-orange-protein-bars.md

 ## Instructions

 1. Set the oven to about 160 - 180 degrees.
-2. Melt the butter in a saucepan on the hob (on a ver low heat)
+2. Melt the butter in a saucepan on the hob (on a very low heat)
 3. Cut the oranges into small inch-sized chunks and add to a blender
     - I use the whole orange including the skin.
 If you don't want to do this then zest one orange into the mix at the end to make it more orangey.
 4. Add the egg white to the large bowl and whisk